 - In a large bowl of a standing mixer, add whipping cream, sugar and peanut butter.
 Whip until stiff peaks form.

 - Line a medium-sized springform pan with saran wrap.
 Pour 1/3 of the peanut butter whipped cream into pan, spreading to the edges.
 Layer 1/3 of the wafer cookies over whipping cream, leaving an inch border on the outside.
 Pour in 1/3 more whipped cream, spreading to edges then add another layer of cookies.
-Finish with final layer of whipped cream.
+Finish with a final layer of whipped cream.

 - Unmold cake and carefully remove saran wrap, then place cake on serving plate.
 Coarsely chop remaining chocolate wafer cookies and peanuts, then use them to top your cake.
 Drizzle with hot fudge (slightly warm is better than hot if drizzling in advance; hot should be added immediately before serving the cake).